Kobach ties immigrant caravan to Kansas policies in debate | WTOP

 TOPEKA, Kan.
-(AP) — Republican Kris Kobach raised a migrant caravan moving through Mexico as an issue Thursday night in his campaign for Kansas governor, suggesting that lax state immigration policies are helping to lure…
+(AP) — Republican Kris Kobach raised a migrant caravan moving through Mexico as an issue in his campaign for Kansas governor, suggesting that lax state immigration policies are helping to lure them north.…

 Kobach, the Kansas secretary of state, is a strong ally of President Donald Trump and has made enacting state policies against illegal immigration a cornerstone of his campaign for governor.
 He’s had a national profile on the issue for at least a decade and advised Trump’s campaign in 2016 and the White House since.